Women’s Cancer Marker Health Check

 Best for

-- Women aged 40 or over wanting a comprehensive health check that includes cancer marker testing
+- Women aged 40 or over wanting a wider health check that includes cancer marker testing

 - Women with a family history of ovarian or bowel cancer, or BRCA-related risk, who want additional private screening alongside appropriate NHS care